-Makerere University Council quashes probe on suspended staff
+Makerere University council quashes probe on suspended staff

-The meeting directed that the probe committee halt their operations and hand over the task to the University Appointments Board.
+The meeting directed that the probe committees halt their operations and hand over the task to the University Appointments Board.

 In a statement released shortly after the meeting which ended at 10:30 p.m. on Tuesday, the Council members resolved that matters relating to the suspension of staff any other matter concerning the governance of the university be handled in accordance with the laws, policies and procedures governing the University.